Your Path to Clarity, Confidence, and Emotional Well-Being

 Alison Pereira, MA (Counselling, Psychology), RP

-Throughout her career, Alison has worked across a wide range of settings, including psychiatric hospitals, victim services, youth detention centres, sexual assault programs, and women’s shelters.
-These early and sustained experiences exposed her to the many ways trauma impacts individuals, families, and communities—particularly those repeatedly exposed to crisis, violence, and human suffering.
-They also shaped her lifelong commitment to supporting people who serve others in the most demanding circumstances.
+Throughout her career, Alison has worked across a wide range of settings, including psychiatric hospitals, victim services programs, youth detention centres, sexual assault treatment programs, and women’s shelters.
+These early and sustained experiences shaped her understanding of how trauma affects individuals, families, and communities—particularly those repeatedly exposed to crisis, violence, and human suffering—and solidified her commitment to supporting people in high-demand helping roles.

 Founder, Peace of Mind CBT